Stochastic Representation of Time-Evolving Neural Network-based Wavefunctions: Results and Discussion

 To examine the potential of extending our method to realistic systems in the future, here we further study an electron in a three-dimensional soft Coulomb potential subjected to a laser field with parameters $E_0 = 0.5$, $T = 10$, $\tau = 5.0$, and $\omega = \pi/2$.
 This field induces moderate excitation without significant ionization, as shown in FIG.~\ref{fig:3d}.
 For comparison, we also carry out calculations using the grid method, employing a $40\times40\times40$ spatial mesh with grid spacing $h=0.2$ a.u. and a time step $\Delta t=0.001$ a.u.
 Our method achieves very good agreement with the grid method, as shown in FIG.~\ref{fig:3d}(b-c), where the time evolution of energy and dipole moment from both methods align closely.

 Due to the large sampling space in 3D and limited computational resources, we disable the adaptive sampling strategy and fix the sample size to $10^4$ throughout the simulation.
-For our neural network approach, the architecture consists of $(4000, 64, 64, 1)$ neurons, with the first layer being the RBF layer as previously described.

 To exploit the cylindrical symmetry of the system, which arises from the laser polarization along the $z$-axis, the network's input features are constructed using cylindrical coordinates $(\rho, z)$, where $\rho=\sqrt{x^2+y^2}$.
 This dimensionality reduction improves computational efficiency and enforces symmetry in the learned wavefunction, thereby improving both fitting accuracy and training stability.
 Additionally, inspired by the sparse parameter update strategy~\cite{10.5555/3666122.3666301}, we adopt a partial training scheme: during most time steps, only the weights of the output layer are updated, while the parameters of earlier layers are frozen.
 This reduces training noise and accelerates convergence.
 To prevent overfitting to transient features and maintain long-term stability, all network parameters are unfrozen every 1000 time steps and jointly re-optimized for one time step.
 This hybrid update strategy enhances the accuracy and smoothness of wavefunctions over extended simulation durations, thereby improving the stability of the algorithm.
+However, maintaining long-term accuracy for the 3D case remains a challenge for our approach.
+As shown in Fig.~\ref{fig:infedelity}, we use the results of the grid method as the benchmarks and calculate the infidelity~\cite{sinibaldi2023unbiasing} between our method and these benchmarks.
+The infidelity, $I(t)$, is defined as:

+where $\psi_{\mathrm{RBF}}$ denotes the RBF network-based wavefunction and $\psi_{\mathrm{grid}}$ denotes the grid method-based wavefunction.
+For the 1D cases, the infidelity remains below 0.1 across all tested laser configurations.
+Conversely, for the 3D case, the infidelity increases rapidly, indicating a pronounced discrepancy from the benchmark.
+Addressing this challenge requires further investigation into higher-dimensional representations and training.

 Compared to TDVP-based methods for wavefunction propagation~\cite{PhysRevE.101.023313,Nys2024}, the stochastic representation framework avoids the computational burden of calculating integral matrices and inverting ill-conditioned matrices.
 Additionally, traditional basis functions or neural networks are typically limited to describing bound states, whereas the RBF layer in our approach enables the representation of scattering states.
 By dynamically adjusting the coordinates of RBF centers, our method effectively captures wavefunction spreading processes.
 This makes the RBF network well-suited for ionization simulations.